KyruCabading/OpenInfluencer/README.md

 * **Kyru Cabading** [KyruCabading](https://github.com/KyruCabading)

-See also the [baby contributor](https://web.facebook.com/JanaVacaro)who participated in this project.
+See also the [baby contributor](https://web.facebook.com/JanaVacaro) who participated in this project.

 ## License